DaliaBasa/Active-Directory/ActiveDirectory.md

 ### Replication and Failover Clustering

 ### Knowledge Consistency Checker (KCC)
+The Knowledge Consistency Checker is a process responsible for generating and maintaining the replication topology, it’s an automatic process that works in every domain controller. </br>
+Every 15 minutes the knowledge consistency checker adjusts the topology if needed, given any changes in the domain controllers (domain controllers removed/added).
+The knowledge consistency checker makes intra-site replications and inter-site replications.
+The knowledge consistency checker selects a single knowledge consistency checker (domain controller) in a remote site to hold the Inter-site Topology Generator (ISTG) role, this role is responsible to select the bridgehead servers for replication.

+### Bridgehead servers
+The knowledge consistency checker selects one domain controller for inter-site replication, or in other words it selects a bridgehead server.
+The bridgehead server is responsible for sending and receiving replications with other domains.
+Every domain controller can be a bridgehead server, but there can be only one active in any given time in a domain.
+The knowledge consistency checker selects the domain controller with the lowest Globally Unique Identifier (GUID) for the domain bridgehead server, but it could be configured by administrators as well.

+*A general-principle is to have the most reliable domain controller as the bridgehead server, I think it should be the same domain controller that holds the PDC.*

 ## Organizatinal Unit (OU), Container, Leaf
 ### Organizational Unit (OU)